 - Statistics Finland

-The data is transferred to Findata via a secure transfer service.
+The data is transferred to Findata and, in the case of data permits, further to the data recipient via a secure transfer service.

 We disclose only statistical level data based on data requests.
 We do not disclose personal data.